I was a better entrepreneur at 12 years-old.

 After eight months of fat pockets and growing revenues, my neighbors began to catch on to what I was doing.

-Blue bins in front of houses I used to bank on for large stashes of bottles began to turn up empty and, just like that, my first career was coming to an end.
+Blue bins in front of houses I used to bank on for large stashes of bottles began to turn up empty and, just like that, my first career ended.

-It didn’t help that I had competition as well: an adult in town figured out my game and began collecting bottles himself.
+It didn’t help that I also had competition: an adult in town figured out my game and began collecting bottles himself.

 He had a car.